blazium-engine/blazium-docs/tutorials/assets_pipeline/importing_3d_scenes/node_type_customization.rst

 ------------------------------

-Animation clips in the source 3D file that start or end with the token ``loop`` or ``cycle`` will be imported as a Godot :ref:`class_Animation` with the loop flag set.
+Animation clips in the source 3D file that start or end with the token ``loop`` or ``cycle`` will be imported as a Blazium :ref:`class_Animation` with the loop flag set.
 **Unlike the other suffixes described above, this does not require a hyphen.**

 In Blender, this requires using the NLA Editor and naming the Action with the ``loop`` or